XanaduAI/flamingpy/README.md

 1. Clone `ft-stack` through the Code tab above.

 2. Clean installation and configuration of compilers and Python envs are achievable through command line interfaces.
-While Windows users can rely on Visual Studio C/C++ and/or MinGW compilers and prompts for such purposes, we recommend all Windows/MacOS/Linux users employ **BASH** for concreteness and to avoid some known path setting and compilation issues.
+While Windows users can rely on Visual Studio C/C++ and/or MinGW compilers and prompts for such purposes, we recommend all Windows/MacOS/Linux users employ **BASH** for concreteness and to avoid some known path-setting and compilation issues.
 BASH is natively available for non-Windows users -- they can now open a terminal and skip the rest of this installation step.

     We recommend Windows 10 users use WSL 2.
-If you never used WSL, first, make sure Windows is updated.
-Open **Turn Windows feature on or off** from Start and mark **Virtual Machine Platform** and **Windows Subsystem for Linux**.
+If you have never used WSL, first make sure that Windows is up to date via Windows Update.
+Then, open **Turn Windows feature on or off** from Start and mark **Virtual Machine Platform** and **Windows Subsystem for Linux**.
 Click OK and await instructions to restart your machine.
-Now from the **Microsoft Store** find and install **Ubuntu** app (you may choose other Linux distros if you wish).
+Now, from the **Microsoft Store**, find and install the **Ubuntu** app (you may choose other Linux distros if you wish).
 Open a **Windows PowerShell** as an administrator and issue `wsl --set-version Ubuntu 2` (replacing Ubuntu with distro you have previously selected).
 You can now open and enjoy a native BASH through WSL 2.

 3. If you have already set up C/C++ compilers, you can skip the following step.
-Ubuntu users (including WSL 2 clients) run `sudo apt update && sudo apt upgrade` if you not done yet in your BASH.
+Ubuntu users (including WSL 2 clients) can run `sudo apt update && sudo apt upgrade` in BASH if not already done so you not done yet in your BASH.
 Now simply run the following to get all necessary compilation tools:
     ```bash
     sudo apt-get install build-essential
     ```